Jared Gaither

-Jared Dwight Gaither (born March 18, 1986) is a former American football offensive tackle who played in the National Football League (NFL).
-He was drafted by the Baltimore Ravens in the fifth round of the 2007 Supplemental Draft.
-He played college football at Maryland.
+Jared Dwight Gaither (born March 18, 1986) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Baltimore Ravens in the fifth round of the 2007 supplemental draft.
+He played college football for the Maryland Terrapins.

-Gaither played for the Baltimore Ravens, Kansas City Chiefs, and San Diego Chargers.
+Gaither played for the Ravens, Kansas City Chiefs, and San Diego Chargers.